trizen/raku-rosettacode/programming_tasks/C/Call_an_object_method.md

 ```

+### Classless methods

-A method that is not in a class can be called by using the `&amp;` sigil explicitly.
+A method that is not in a class can be called by using the `&` sigil explicitly.

 ```perl